Dissecting the snake: the transition from localized patterns to isolated spikes in pattern formation systems: Introduction

 \section{Introduction}

-\emph{Localized structures} are a common feature exhibited by spatially-extended systems far from equilibrium.
-Roughly speaking, a localized structure corresponds to a complex behavior that is localized to some portion of the domain, with exponential decay in the far field.
+\emph{Localized structures} are a common feature exhibited by spatially extended systems far from equilibrium.
+By a localized structure we mean a non-trivial pattern that is localized to some portion of the domain, with exponential decay in the far field.
 Such structures can be found in diverse contexts at different spatial scales ranging from biochemistry to planetary physics.
 Excellent reviews on localized structures can be found in \cite{purwins,revoptls,Knoblochreview}.

-Here we shall consider spatially localized equilibrium structures without permanent dynamics and therefore we can restrict our attention to the spatial organization of the system.
 Broadly speaking, it is possible to distinguish two types of spatially localized structures: those without and those with a distinguished spatial wavelength.
-These structures are often referred as isolated {\em spikes} (or pulses) and {\em localized patterns} (patches of the domain within which there is a spatially modulated periodic structure) respectively.
+The two cases are sometimes referred to respectively as isolated {\em spikes} (or pulses) and {\em localized patterns} (patches of the domain within which there is a spatially modulated periodic structure) respectively.

 In this paper, we restrict our attention to the simplest setting in which one might see such localized structures: systems of two reaction-diffusion equations in one spatial dimension.
-Specifically, we study systems of the form
+Specifically, we study partial differential equation (PDE) systems of the form